-I’ve been traveling solo for quite a lot in the last couple of years, and as time passed, I’ve learned some tricks to make it easier and more safe for me to travel solo.
+I’ve been traveling solo quite a lot in the last couple of years, and as time passed, I’ve learned some tricks to make it easier and safer for me to travel solo.
 In this article, I’ll share my 10 best tips for solo travelers.

 Visit a solo-friendly destination

 When you’re planning on traveling solo, it’s good to pick a destination that’s solo-friendly.
 You can pretty much go anywhere you want, but it’s always better if you’re able to meet other solo travelers as well.
 So pick a country where you’re sure to meet other backpackers, instead of a honeymoon destination.

 This seems very logical, but a lot of people think they can do more during travel than they would do in normal life (myself included).
 I wasn’t very smart during my trip to Peru, I had doubts about doing some sandboarding since I am very clumsy.
 But everybody was doing it, so I decided I should go for it.
 And that didn’t go well… If something really goes wrong, you don’t have someday as a backup when you’re traveling solo.
 So think about what you can do and don’t be stupid.